skyrim-platform/papyrus-bridge/README.md

 You'll see in the documentation below that both Skyrim Platform and Papyrus provide similar functions for sending/receiving Events and Requests.

+# Lower-Case Events / Queries

+All event names and request queries **will be lowercase** when read by Skyrim Platform.

+This is because Papyrus is case insensitive and _sometimes sends inconsistently-cased event names and request queries_.

 # Skyrim Platform Interface

 ## `getConnection`